hardlyadequate/analyst-playbook/README.md

 2. Add the full disk image that you have just acquired.
 3. Then go through and manually add the following list of items by right clicking and then selecting 'Add to custom content image (AD1)'.

+# TODO add the list of items to add from notebook.
 | |

 <a name="analysis-tools"></a>